Asilomare/AWS-CDK-vpc-ec2-network/README.md

 SSH connection to instance A, and connect from there to other private instance(s)

-easy to scale to multiple private instances

-public instance acts as buffer security layer
+public instance acts as managerial overseeer

 -----------------------------------------------------